Alexmhack/advanced_bootstrap/README.md

 .prefix makes the input active when user clicks on it

 input has an id=form3 and label refers to this id for=form3 which gives us many smooth animations

+# Map
+We can set the container for the map and also change its height.